joaoavanzini/self-balancing/README.md

 # 🏷 FAQ's

 - If you have any questions or corrections, please open an issue so that we can resolve it as soon as possible.
-- For any other questions or concerns, please contact us.
+- For any other questions or concerns, please contact me.

 # 👨‍💻 Creator